awebb-mpi/workshop-example/README.md

 - Adding some extra stuff to this
 - Just because I can

-- I'm here in my fork
+- I'm here in my fork but I could be a spoon
 - Making changes in the main branch